31 August 2020 by Shahriar Lahouti. Last update 7 February, 2023.

 - Heart failure is a clinical syndrome in which signs and symptoms are caused by impaired ventricular filling or reduced ventricular flow output.

-The RV performance integrates preload, afterload, contractility (figure below).
-RV mechanics and functions are altered in the setting of pressure, and or volume overload as well as in primary reduction of myocardial contractility.
+The RV performance integrates preload, afterload, and contractility (figure below).
+RV mechanics and functions are altered in the setting of pressure, and or volume overload as well as in the primary reduction of myocardial contractility.
 15

 - The most common cause for RV dysfunction/failure is pressure overload with decreased contractility at second place.

-- The prevalence of acute RV failure is difficult to estimate but the predominant causes are left-sided heart failure, acute pulmonary embolism, acute myocardial ischaemia.15
+- The prevalence of acute RV failure is difficult to estimate but the predominant causes are left-sided heart failure, acute pulmonary embolism, and acute myocardial ischaemia.15

-The pathophysiology of the primary insults to the right heart, and their relevant evolution within the course of the disease process is illustrated below (figure 25).
+The pathophysiology of the primary insults to the right heart and their relevant evolution within the course of the disease process is illustrated below (figure 25).